kumu/docs/guides/partial-views.md

 ![view toggle gif](/images/view-toggle.gif)

-Right now, partial views are only available through the Advanced Editor—the proper syntax is explained below.
+## Recommended workflow for partial views

+If you want to build partial views, some Advanced Editor work will be required, but you definitely don't need to code everything by hand if you don't want to.

+For an alternative, potentially easier workflow, create a new view in your project and use the [Basic Editor](/overview/view-editors.html#basic-editor) to build out your desired view there, isolated from everything else.

+When you're satisfied with your view, open the Advanced Editor and copy all of its code to your clipboard.
+Return to the original view, and follow the rest of this guide to make sure your copied code ends up in the correct place.
+You can also watch the quick tip above to see a real-world example of how this works.

 ## Define partial views in the Advanced Editor

 Use an `@view` block to define a partial view:
 ```
 @view "name" {
-  // any view code can go in here, including @settings, @controls, and @imports
+  // any view code can go in here, including @settings, @controls, @imports, and anything you have copied from other views in your project
 }
 ```
 Replace `name` with the name of your partial view (keep the double quotes).
 This `name` should be unique to the partial view—you'll use it in [`@import`](/guides/imported-views.html) rules and in the view toggle control to refer to your partial view.